AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 ### Review Your Dashboards and Reports

-Before you delete anything, you should review your reports and dashboards to assess what’s currently in use.
+Before you delete anything, you should review your reports and dashboards to assess what's currently in use.
 While you can use the **find unused reports** feature described below, any initial review will make your cleanup efforts much more productive.

 ### Deleting Dashboards and Reports